What Are The Rules For Car Finance?

 Thinking about help to buy your dream car?
 Exciting times!
 Applying for car finance is the first step in getting that great car you've seen, and now desperately want.
 Most people can't afford to pay for a new vehicle outright with cash and therefore opt for financing.
 Like all borrowing, these plans come with rules and regulations that buyers need to adhere to.

 Car finance is a contractual agreement.
-Because of this, both parties have obligations to fulfil within the loan term period.
+Because of this, both parties have obligations to fulfill within the loan term period.
 Car finance rules differ depending on the financing option you choose.

 Before signing the finance agreement for a vehicle, it's always best to take time to understand all the little details in the fine print.
 Do take time to fully understand this and if you're not sure then ask questions.
 Here's a breakdown of some of these rules for each auto financing plan.